Media access control

 .

-Authenticated access to media assets
+Authenticated media assets

 The authenticated